Making plans in English helps ESL students practice English and organize their tasks and goals.

 Ben: Maybe watch a movie at home.

 Amy: Sounds good.
-We can watch together.
+We can watch it together.

 Ben: Great!
 I like action movies.